Soojin-Lee0819/Computational-Artwork/January 26/README.md

 Apart from this, positioning and coordinating shapes after the rotation were also very complicated.
 I was able to position shapes using negative values for x or y axies but I still don't understand how positioning works after rotation.
 I would like to learn this in upcoming lesson.

-### *Customizing shape: Drawing Bezier Curves *
+### *Customizing shape: Drawing Bezier Curves*

 To draw nose shape that I wanted with curves, I found out that it can't be drawn with simple polygon shapes but the shape has to be customized.
 Even after finding out that I can use Bezier curve to customize shape, since I had limited understanding of the concept of Bezier functions, it took me a while to understand how x and y coordinates control the curve of the line.

 ### *Color Choices*

 Another challenge was to understand the RGB values.
-Since I am used to linguistic representation of colors, it was difficult for me to use numbers to generate colors.
-Therefore, for a defined color, I searched the name of the color online, and translate it to HEX value.
-However, when I was coding colors for sunshine patterns for the background, as I wanted it to change its color randomly, I had to code span of RGB value and it was a tedious process finding a good value for RGB that will result in outcome that I want.
+Since I am used to linguistic representation of colors, it was difficult for me to use numbers to generate colors that I have in mind.
+Therefore, for a defined color such as maroon, I searched the name of the color online, and translate it to HEX value.
+Even then, since there are so many varieties of Maroon colors, it was a tedious process for me to

+The greatest challenge was when I was coding colors for sunshine patterns for the background.
+I wanted its color to change randomly.
+In order to do this, I had to code the span of R,G, and B values and it was a tedious process finding a good spectrum of for RGB that will give me the result that I want.
+It was difficult to make the color change not too subtle but also to stay in the spectrum of bright yellow and orange colors.

 ## Reflection/Evaluation

 Overall, I enjoyed working on this project and I am very satified with the outcome.
-Previous to this project, I thought have limited application but it allowed me to realize how much  was excited with the potential of compuOne thing that I would like to work on is to
+Working on this project, I discovered the potentials of computational drawing and now, I am really excited to explore its unlimited potential.
+One interesting point that I found out working on this project is that although it is a 2D image, to code this image, I had to continuously layer shapes  and consider it as a 3D space.
+For example, on the surface, it looks like a flat image, but to compute it, the face ellipse is layered in front of the hair ellipse and if they are layered differently, it will generate a completley different image.